 Brian Kernighan at Research realized that Fortran would not go away, so he did something about it.
 He fixed it.
 He fixed it by adding the control structures of C and the definition and inclusion capabilities of the C preprocessor.
-The converter which takes in "rationalised Fortran" and produces ugly conventional Fortran he called "Ratfor" [Kern1977a].
-Several versions were written; one in Ratfor (translated by hand or machine into Fortran) for bootstrapping onto other systems, another with yacc and lex as mentioned above.
+The converter which takes in "rationalised Fortran" and produces ugly conventional Fortran he called "Ratfor".
+Several versions were written; one in Fortran for bootstrapping onto other systems, another with yacc and lex as mentioned above.
 The meaning of Ratfor is best told in the book Software Tools co-written with P. J. Plauger.
-The source code for the programs in the book was made available on magnetic tape by Addison-Wesley, in a move that was very far-sighted for 1976.
-This lead to the formation of the Software Tools User Group at Lawrence Berkeley Labs in Berkeley; this group was quite active and co-sponsored meetings with USENIX.
+The source code for the programs in the book was made available on magnetic tape by Addison-Wesley, in a move that was very foresighted for 1976.
+This lead to the formation of the Software Tools User Group at Lawrence Livermore Labs in Berkeley; this group is still active and co-sponsors meetings with USENIX.

 The Software Tools book would later be re-done in Pascal (see 'Pascal' section).
-There are no plans announced for doing a 'Software Tools in C' book; most of what you need is in Kernighan's & Pike's book The UNIX Programming Environment.
+There are no plans announced for doing a 'Software Tools in C' book; most of what you need is in Kernighan & Pike's book The UNIX Programming Environment.

-After the Fortran-77 compiler, Stuart Feldman turned his attention to Fortran extensions, and produced the efl language [Feld1979b].
-This combines the control structures of ratfor (which in turn derive from C) with the data structuring capabilities of C including the struct capability to group related data items, analogous to Pascal's record capability. efl is included in some System V and some 4.?BSD systems.
+After the Fortran-77 compiler, Stuart Feldman turned his attention to Fortran extensions, and produced the efl language.
+This combines the control structures of ratfor (which in turn derive from C) with the data structuring capabilities of C including the aggregates to group related data items, analogous to Pascal's record capability. efl is included in System III and some 4.?BSD systems.
 Some microcomputer ports (i.e., UniSoft) include efl even though they don't have a Fortran compiler.